Rumhocker/OpenCart_eMark/README.md

 ### New in version 1.3.3

-* Bugfixes, removed "bitcoind" from name of payment method.
+* Bugfixes, removed "eMarkd" from name of payment method.

 ### New in version 1.3.2